Sleep Apnea & Snoring Doctor NYC

 HOW DOES AN ORAL APPLIANCE WORK?
 An oral appliance moves the lower jaw forward, which in turn prevents the tongue from obstructing the airway.
 The appliance fits on the upper and lower teeth and can be adjusted to bring the lower jaw to the ideal position to keep the airway open.

 The condition is a highly manageable one as there are a number of treatment options that can relieve the symptoms of sleep apnea.
 Treatment options range from lifestyle change such as weight loss, smoking cessation, to devices that keep the breathing passage open through pressurized air or by altering the position of the lower jaw and connected airways, to surgery.
 Weight reduction is the single best thing to do if someone is over weight.
 Just 10 to 15 pounds of weight loss will make a significant difference.
 An individual with sleep apnea should monitor their condition regularly to ensure symptoms and negative health effects are minimized.
 Alcohol consumption or taking sedatives causes the muscles that hold the airway open to collapse.
 Reducing alcohol or sedative medications will also reduce snoring and sleep apnea.

 HOW DO YOU KNOW IF YOU HAVE SLEEP APNEA?
 A physician trained in sleep medicine makes the diagnosis of sleep apnea.
 The gold standard is the polysomnogram or sleep study.
 It can be done overnight in a sleep lab or with a portable monitor at home.
 It needs to be interpreted by a trained doctor.
 The bed partner many times may witness the apnea episodes; that is strong evidence.
 There are certain questionnaires that can evaluate risk factors to give an estimate of the chance of apnea.

 Do you need treatment snoring and sleep apnea?
-Call Steven Syrop, DDS in Manhattan, NY and Briarcliff, NY at (212) 969-9166 to learn more!
+Call Steven Syrop, DDS in Manhattan, New York City and Briarcliff, NY at (212) 969-9166 to learn more!